The “Gotcha Day” Blueprint: Essential Gear for Your New Dog

 Cons: Doesn’t include thermometer

-Conclusion: Preparing for a Lifetime of Companionship
+Conclusion: Setting the Stage for a Lifetime of Companionship